zih22/WSA_Gapps_Tool/README.md

 ## How it works (In-depth)
 Step 1: When the user clicks the Start button on the main window, the application will create a folder in the same location as itself named `cache`, and will use it to prepare the required files.
 First, it checks to see if it needs to download the latest Android 11 gapps package and/or the WSA MSIX application package (and does so if needed), then it begins getting everything ready.

 Step 2: Once the application knows it has all the files it needs, it begins preparing them.
-It starts off by extracting the MSIX package to `cache/msix`, and collecting the included Android system images.
+It starts off by extracting the MSIX package to `cache/msix`, and collecting the Android system images that were inside the package.
 It then creates a folder (`cache/temp`), and creates the following folders inside it: `images` | `gapps`.
-This directory will be used later to generate `data.vhdx` for use with the QEMU virtual machine.
+These folders will be used later to generate `data.vhdx` for use with the QEMU virtual machine.

 Step 3: The application copies the following files: `system.img`, `system_ext.img`, `vendor.img` and `product.img` to `cache/temp/images`, followed by copying the gapps zip file to `cache/temp/gapps`.

 Step 4: At this point, the application is done copying the files.
 The last step for preparation is to create an 8GB VHDX virtual disk image named `data.vhdx` in the `vm` folder at the root of the repository directory, followed by writing the contents of `cache/temp` to it.
 File preparation is now complete, and the virtual machine will now have everything it needs to successfully modify the Android system images.

 Step 5: The application starts QEMU in headless mode as follows:
+  - Ignore any other QEMU configuration to avoid potential problems
   - Give VM as many cores as the host CPU has
   - Allocate 1024 MB of RAM (or 2048 MB, depending on what's available)
-  - Map virtual serial port to stdio (so that the application can receive and process messages from the VM)
+  - Map virtual serial port to QEMU [stdout](https://www.computerhope.com/jargon/s/stdout.htm) (so that the application can receive and process messages from the VM)
   - Attach `vm/system.qcow2` as drive 0, with bootindex=0 and snapshot mode on, so any changes are not persistent
   - Attach `vm/data.vhdx` as drive 1 (will be /dev/sdb1 in VM)
   - Attach `vm/config.vhdx` as drive 2 (will be /dev/sdc1 in VM)